Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 For the second quarter of 2017, we are estimating adjusted diluted earnings per share between $0.85 and $0.88, and comparable sales between 1% and 2% at The Cheesecake Factory restaurants.
 This comp sales range assumes an approximately 50 basis points favorable impact from the shift of Easter and the associated spring break vacations into the second quarter this year from the first quarter in 2016.

 Turning to fiscal 2017.
 We are now estimating adjusted diluted earnings per share between $2.93 and $3.02 based on an assumed comparable sales range of 0.5% to 1.5%.
-This reflects the flow through of our first quarter actuals as well as the modest tempering of our top line expectations for the balance of 2017, which we view as prudent, given that the anticipated improvement in the consumer environment has not yet played itself out.
+This reflects the flow-through of our first quarter actuals as well as a modest tempering of our top line expectations for the balance of 2017, which we view as prudent, given that the anticipated improvement in the consumer environment has not yet played itself out.

 On the cost side, we continue to expect commodity inflation of about 1% to 2% in 2017.
-Our guidance range continue to assume wage rate inflation of approximately 5%.
+Our guidance range continues to assume wage rate inflation of approximately 5%.
 Regarding our corporate tax rate, we currently expect it to be approximately 23% for 2017.
 As a reminder, this lower tax rate reflects our estimate of the impacts of the adoption of the new accounting rules regarding stock-based compensation.

 Our total capital expenditures in 2017 are expected to be between $125 million and $140 million, including as many as eight planned domestic openings as well as potential openings in early 2018.

-Our restaurants generated substantial amount of cash and we continue to effectively allocate our capital to achieve our targeted returns and maximize shareholder value.
-In keeping with our practice of consistently returning our free cash flow to shareholders, we plan to continue doing so in 2017, in the form of dividends and share repurchases.
+Our restaurants generate a substantial amount of cash and we continue to effectively allocate our capital to achieve our targeted returns and maximize shareholder value.
+In keeping with our practice of consistently returning our free cash flow to shareholders, we plan to continue doing so in 2017 in the form of dividends and share repurchases.
 We expect to allocate as much as $100 million toward share repurchases this year, which is reflected in our guidance.

 With that said, we'll take your questions.
-In order to accommodate as many questions as possible please limit yourself to one question and then requeue with any additional questions.
+In order to accommodate as many questions as possible, please limit yourself to one question and then requeue with any additional questions.

 Question-and-Answer Session